Nebulizing vs Ultrasonic Diffuser: Superior Scent Clarity

 Nebulizing diffusers (how a fine mist delivers undiluted essential oils)

-- They need 100% pure, carrier-free oils to keep the mist rich and avoid clogs.
+• They need 100% pure, carrier-free, plastic-free oils to keep the mist rich, strong and lasting.

 Ultrasonic diffusers (how sound waves turn water and oil into a soft cloud)